Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Abstract

 \section{Abstract}

 We propose \ours, a unified Masked Diffusion Model (MDM) for multimodal understanding and generation.
 Unlike existing multimodal MDMs such as MMaDa and Muddit which only support simple image-level understanding tasks and low-resolution image generation, \ours~ presents a single framework that enables image-level understanding, object grounding, image editing, and high-resolution (1024px) text-to-image synthesis. \ours~incorporates a novel Elastic Mixture-of-Transformers (Elastic-MoT) architecture that couples a lightweight generation branch with a larger understanding branch, supported by token compression, universal text conditioning and stratified sampling for efficient and high-quality generation.
-Lavida-O further incorporates planning and iterative self-reflection in image generation and editing tasks, seamlessly boosting generation quality with its understanding capabilities. \ours~achieves state-of-the-art performance on a wide range of benchmarks including RefCOCO object grounding, GenEval text-to-image generation, and ImgEdit image editing, outperforming existing autoregressive models and continuous diffusion models such as Qwen2.5-VL and FluxKontext-dev, while offering considerable speedup at inference.
+Lavida-O further incorporates planning and iterative self-reflection in image generation and editing tasks, seamlessly boosting generation quality with its understanding capabilities. \ours~achieves state-of-the-art performance on a wide range of benchmarks including RefCOCO object grounding, GenEval text-to-image generation, and ImgEdit image editing, outperforming existing autoregressive models and continuous diffusion models such as Qwen2.5-VL and FluxKontext-dev, while offering substantial speedup at inference.
 These advances establish Lavida-O as a new paradigm for scalable multimodal reasoning and generation.
+Code and checkpoints are available at \href{https://github.com/adobe-research/LaVida-O}{https://github.com/adobe-research/LaVida-O}.